 The insurance industry has a legacy of shirking responsibilities to low-income policy holders.
 For example, following Hurricane Katrina, insurers found ways to avoid paying out for flood damage.

 Climate change is one of the biggest threats facing low-income and marginalized communities across the globe.
 These communities often bear the burden of dirty fossil fuel projects and are first to be hit by climate impacts.

 Investors - including the insurance industry, itself a major institutional investor - who invest in fossil fuel companies and infrastructure are projected to face significant losses as the world transitions to a lower-carbon economy.
 The Institute for Energy Economics and Financial Analysis (IEEFA) pointed out that 2018 was the second consecutive year that the energy sector was at or near the bottom of the S&P 500.
 This follows a significant downward trend for the coal companies, which lost more than 90 percent of their value from 2011 to 2016 due to decreased demand.
 The consequence of this can be seen in the New York City’s pension fund, which would have $22 billion more if it had divested from fossil fuel stocks ten years ago, according to an analysis by Corporate Knights.

-And for the insurance industry specifically, a recent analysis conducted for California’s Insurance Department identified risks to insurers as investors from both the diminished value of the fossil fuel sector and the increased exposure to climate change events that dirty energy projects face.
+And for the insurance industry, a recent analysis conducted for California’s Insurance Department identified risks to insurers as investors from both the diminished value of the fossil fuel sector and the increased exposure to climate change events that dirty energy projects face.

-As more clean energy comes online, other dirty energy projects will lose their value, leaving investors - including the insurance industry - with stranded assets.
+As more clean energy comes online, fossil fuel projects will continue to lose their value, leaving investors - including the insurance industry - with stranded assets.